bGraebener/Eliza/Readme.md

 # Eliza - Chatbot

+## Author: Bastian Graebener

+>Student-ID: G00340600
+>
+>Module: Data Representation and Querying
+>
+>Year: 3
+>
+>Program: Bsc. in Software Development
+>
+>Lecturer: Ian McLoughlin
+>
+>Institute: Galway-Mayo Institute of Technology

 ## Introduction

-This is an implementation of the classic Eliza Chatbot as described [here](https://en.wikipedia.org/wiki/ELIZA) and [here](https://www.masswerk.at/elizabot/).
+This is an implementation of the classic Eliza Chatbot as described [here](https://en.wikipedia.org/wiki/ELIZA) and [here](https://www.masswerk.at/elizabot/) in Golang.
+The application is a webapplication that can be accessed through a browser by navigating to the address "localhost:8080".

 It was created as a project for the module "Data Representation and Querying" in 3rd year of the Bsc.
 Software Development Course at Galway-Mayo Institute of Technology.

+You can find the [Project Specifications](https://github.com/bGraebener/Eliza.git) here.

 The Eliza-Chatbot is a chat bot implementation that analyses user input on a very simple level and responses with a phrase, mimiking a psychotherapy session.